 What is meant by Non-Delivery Report (NDR) and Return to Origin (RTO)?

-A Non-Delivery Report or NDR is a receipt which shows you the orders which could not be delivered and the reason for their non-delivery.
+A Non-Delivery Report or NDR is a receipt that shows you the orders which could not be delivered and the reason for their non-delivery.

-RTO refers to return to origin.
-Once you mark your order as undelivered after several attempts, it sent back to the pickup location.
+RTO refers to Return to Origin.
+Once you mark your order as undelivered after several attempts, it is sent back to the pickup location.

 To process an NDR, you need to respond to the raised NDR with “Reattempt” or “Return to Origin” (as per the situation) along with the appropriate remarks.
 A maximum of 3 attempts are done by the courier partner to deliver your order to the end customer post which it is marked as RTO(Return to Origin), and the shipment is returned to the pickup location.

 Earlier, an order which had not been delivered was shown in the Shiprocket panel for 24 hours in which you could tell what needs to be the next step of action – whether to “Reattempt” or “Return to Origin.”
 In case you did not respond within 24 hours, the order was processed for RTO.

 With recent innovation and updates, the process has become automated and even more convenient.
 You can see the undelivered orders marked by the courier partner under the ‘action required’ section.
 Upon choosing what you want to do with the shipment, your order will move to the action requested or RTO tab.

 This panel is where you can find the orders reported as Non-Delivery Report (NDR).
 You can see the NDR tab under the ‘Shipments’ section within the Shiprocket panel.

 Therefore, if you opt for a re-attempt, your order will display in action requested tab, and if you return the parcel, you will view it under the RTO tab.